Compiled by Annabel.

 5. Graham’s legacy, supported by his family, has endowed a historical fiction prize.
-The Winston Graham Prize of £3000 will be awarded for an outstanding published work of historical fiction based in the South West of Britain.
-It is being run by the Royal Cornwall Museum and is open for submissions until July 31st 2015.
-To find out more, click here.
+The Winston Graham Historical Fiction Prize was founded in 2008, and periodically awards £3000 for an outstanding published work of historical fiction based in the South West of Britain.
+It is run by the Royal Cornwall Museum.
+[The current round is open for submissions until 30 Jun 2020.
+To find out more, click here].

 Read Annabel’s appreciation of the first Poldark novel and the two TV adaptations in our Reprints section – click here.